spatie/7to5/README.md

 $ php7to5 convert {$directoryWithPHP7Code} {$destinationWithPHP5Code}
 ```

+Currently this package converts PHP 7 code to equivalent PHP 5 code by:
+- removing scalar type hints
+- removing return type hints
+- removing the strict type declaration
+- replacing the spaceship operator by an equivalent PHP 5 code
+- replacing null coalesce statements by equivalent PHP 5 code
+- converting anonymous classes to regular classes

+To make sure the converted code works we higly recommend running your automated tests against the converted code.

 Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

 ## Installation